tonycknight/pkgchk-action/README.md

 This action uses a Docker image from [pkgchk-cli](https://github.com/tonycknight/pkgchk-cli) to run scans and build Github reports.

+:warning: This action only works with .Net SDK 7.0.200 or higher.
+Check your `global.json` and other settings!

 ## How to use

 Your repository `Workflow permissions` settings should give `Read and write permissions` to the `GITHUB_TOKEN`.